kouge0510/5-dof-vision-combined-robot-arm/README.md

  -2 Pwm Servos and 4 Bus servos

- -including two kinds of solutions
+ # including two kinds of solutions

  -1:Deriving an action through the inverse of the final coordinate point and is inverse kinematics